-Risk Category and weighting Description Invest ment Risk Indicators Security of Income Income Savings) which are likely be generated by the investment is the most important element.
-The security of the income was be governed by lots of factors - lease length/terms, rent revie High Risk No existing tenant or income source, savings not secured, no obvious market or demand, high turnover or tenant, lease lengths likely to be short, tenants financial standing unstable, void risk is high, management supervision is intense, limited capacity for rent increases/reviews, break clauses frequent quality of tenants, demand, vacancy risk, management cost etc demand, vacancy risk, Low Risk Savings guaranteed and quantifiable, existing tenant or tenants, high demand, low turnover of tenants, long leases, good quality tenant with secure financial standing, void risk is low, limited management supervisions, lease obligations not onerous, rent reviews built in, limited break clauses.
-Location of sector sector in an area which is economically buoyant and High Risk Undesirable area with limited growth potential, niche sector Low Risk Economically buoyant area and sector The Property/Asset 20% The tenure, age and construction of a building should be considered including the potential for alternative use, High Risk Old building, high risk or repairs, high potential for obsolescence, inefficient and high cost, not adaptable for alternative use if needed obsolescence, requirement for repairs/improvements.
+Risk Category and weighting Description Invest ment Risk Indicators Security of Income 50% High Risk No existing tenant or income source, savings not secured, no obvious market or demand, high turnover or tenant, lease lengths likely to be short, tenants financial standing unstable, void risk is high, management supervision is intense, limited capacity for rent increases/reviews, break clauses frequent Low Risk Savings guaranteed and quantifiable, existing tenant or tenants, high demand, low turnover of tenants, long leases, good quality tenant with secure financial standing, void risk is low, limited management supervisions, lease obligations not onerous, rent reviews built in, limited break clauses.
+Location of sector 15% The investment should be in an area which is economically buoyant and has the potential for sustainable financial and economic growth.
+The quality of the location may depend on the sector.
+Office space in Oakham may score higher than office space in Lyddington for example High Risk Undesirable area with limited growth potential, niche sector Low Risk Economically buoyant area and sector The Property/Asset 20% The tenure, age and construction of a building should be considered including the potential for alternative use, High Risk Old building, high risk or repairs, high potential for obsolescence, inefficient and high cost, not adaptable for alternative use if needed obsolescence, requirement for repairs/improvements.
 On the whole a modern, well constructed, energy efficient building with flexibility will score more.
 If the Council buys leasehold then fewer covenants are preferable Low Risk New or modern building, low maintenance, well designed, flexible space for alternative uses

 Risk Category and weighting Description Invest ment Risk Indicators Security of Capital /Scope for capital appreciation An assessment should be made on the security of capital and the scope for capital appreciation in respect of the investment.
-Properties worth far more than their current value in High Risk Value of Property / investment is likely to decrease 15% than their current value in x years time (e.g. a reversionary investment) will score higher than one likely to be worth less than their current value Low Risk Value of Property / investment is likely to increase
+Properties worth far more High Risk Value of Property / investment is likely to decrease 15% than their current value in x years time (e.g. a reversionary investment) will score higher than one likely to be worth less than their current value Low Risk Value of Property / investment is likely to increase